-However, transforming leftovers is one of my strengths.
-I like to create completely different dishes with the extra dressing and mashed potatoes.
-Potato Pancake Stacks are just the thing to eat for brunch or breakfast, especially during this final day of Thanksgiving weekend.
+Transforming leftovers is something I enjoy doing and it usually involves creating a completely different dish with the extra dressing and mashed potatoes.
+Potato pancakes have been made in a hundred different ways, depending upon your culture, but I think making potato pancakes with already mashed potatoes are the most delicious thing to prepare for brunch or breakfast, especially during this final day of Thanksgiving weekend.

-These stacks are easy to put together with just a few additional ingredients added to your leftover mashed potatoes.
-I made my mashed potatoes with Swiss Chard and Bacon this year, so if you want to saute some greens with the onions, feel free.
-Fry an over easy egg to go over the top of the potato pancakes and saute up some crispy dressing bits for added crunch.
-Pretty delicious!
+These cakes are easy to put together with just a few additional ingredients added to your leftover mashed potatoes.
+I made my mashed potatoes with swiss chard and bacon this year, so if you want to saute some greens and add them to the potatoes – go for it – otherwise use what you have leftover.
+For a luscious surprise on top of these potato cakes – fry an egg and saute up some dressing for added crunch, pretty delicious!

 1 1/2 cups leftover mashed potatoes

 1/4 cup all purpose flour

 1 egg + more for frying